Available COVID-19 Business Resources

 The Small Business Owner's Guide to the CARES Act is a very easy guide for business owners and includes a lot of new financial resources for businesses, including an Emergency Economic Injury Grant up to $10,000.

-Businesses also can apply ONLINE for Federal Disaster Loans for Businesses, Private Nonprofits, Homeowners, and Renters at: https://disasterloanassistance.sba.gov//.
+Businesses also can apply online for Federal Disaster Loans for Businesses, Private Nonprofits, Homeowners, and Renters at the Disaster Loan Assistance website.

 The Department is offering three new business assistance programs in response to the COVID-19 pandemic:

 - Maryland Small Business COVID-19 Emergency Relief Loan Fund - This $75 million loan fund offers no interest or principal payments due for the first 12 months, then converts to a 36-month term loan of principal and interest payments, with an interest rate at 2% per annum.
 Learn more.

 - Maryland Small Business COVID-19 Emergency Relief Grant Fund - This $50 million grant program offers grant amounts up to $10,000, not to exceed 3 months of demonstrated cash operating expenses for the first quarter of 2020.
 Learn more.